 Once you’ve obtained your FedRAMP Authorization, the FedRAMP journey isn’t over.
 We don’t get to pack our bags and just go home.

 Moving forward, all authorized CSPs must provide monthly, continuous monitoring deliverables to the agencies using their service.
 These deliverables typically include, but are not limited to, an updated POA&M, scan results/reports, and system change information/requests, as agreed upon between the Agency and the CSP.

 Each agency using the service reviews the monthly continuous monitoring deliverables, but they do not need to be shared with FedRAMP.
 Additionally, a CSP must employ a 3PAO to complete an annual security assessment to ensure that the risk posture of the system is maintained at an acceptable level throughout the lifecycle of the system.

 A lot of organizations rely on experienced FedRAMP advisors, such as RISCPoint, to assist in managing or executing their continuous monitoring responsibilities because of our proven track record, tailored solutions, and customer-first approach.
 We achieve this success by:

-- Understanding the entire Cybersecurity and compliance ecosystem.
-We offer a wide range of security and compliance services and specialize in the development of enterprise-wise controls environments which will allow you to meet multiple standards and frameworks (SOC 1, SOC2, HITRUST, HIPAA, ISO 27001, and others) and minimize the time spent on audit and compliance works so you can focus on your day-to-day operations.
+Understanding the entire cybersecurity and compliance ecosystem.
+We offer a wide range of security and compliance services and specialize in the development of enterprise-wise controls environments, which will allow you to meet multiple standards and frameworks (SOC 1, SOC2, HITRUST, HIPAA, ISO 27001, and others) and minimize the time spent on audit and compliance works.
+That way, you can focus on your day-to-day operations.